 I then drove into Chelmsford and left the car at the Civic Centre, again catching the train into London from Chelmsford.

 I arrived at Bart’s just after twelve thirty, a doctor was taking some samples, they were smeared on microscope slides.
 The doctor said that she’d be back later to discuss things.

-Val was less confused than she’d been of late, and was no longer on a saline drip, so possibly she’s sufficiently hydrated.
+Val was less confused than she’d been of late, and was no longer on a saline drip, so I figured she was finally sufficiently hydrated.

-I’m not sure that Val yet fully comprehends what’s happening, but at least we know the name of the monster we’re battling, you have to name the monster before you can beat it.
+I wasn’t sure that Val yet fully comprehended what was happening, but at least we knew the name of the monster we were battling, you have to name the monster before you can beat it.